pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/persistences/sqlserver_persistence/_index.md

 ###### getListByIds()

 This method retrieves a set of records according to a set of given ids.
-It takes the correlationId and a list with the ids of the records to be retrieved as input parameters.
+It takes the context and a list with the ids of the records to be retrieved as input parameters.
 It returns a list of SqlServerPersistence objects, each containing a retrieved record.
 The example below explains how to use it.

 {{< tabsection >}}
   {{< include "./__code26_node.md" >}}